lukcic/devops/AWS/SysAdmin/Networking.md

 * must disable EC2 setting: Source/destination check on NAT instance
 * dedicated AMIs in Marketplace (Amz)
 * EC2 instances subnet must have Internet gateway with entry in route table to send internet traffic to NAT host
+* HA using ASG in different AZs and failover using script or DNS

 ### NAT Gateway
 * allows instances in private subnet to access to internet while remaining private
-* AWS managed, higher bandwidth (5-45 Gbps), HA, no administration, no SG
+* AWS managed, higher bandwidth (5-45 Gbps), HA in 1 AZ, no administration, no SG
 * pay per hour and bandwidth
 * NATGW is created in a specific AZ, uses Elastic IP
 * cant be used by EC2 instance in the same subnet (only from another)